-- SpecificationID: REQUIRED.
-ENUM.
-The identifier of the specification specifying the format of the RawData element. value should be chosen from the namespaces [XMLNames] listed in Section 4.1.
-Note that the lists in Section 4.1 will be developed further by IANA.
-In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem. - VulnerabilityID: OPTIONAL.
+OPTIONAL.
 STRING.
+The identifier of the specification specifying the format of the RawData element.
+When this element is used, the value of SpecID element must be "private."
+In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.

+VulnerabilityID:

+OPTIONAL.
+STRING.
 An identifier of a vulnerability to be reported.
 This attribute SHOULD be used whenever such identifier is available, but could be omitted if no such one is available.
 In this case, either RawData or Reference elements, or both of them, MUST be provided.
-In case a RawData or Reference element is provided along with this attribute, writers/ senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.
+In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.